pkmital/CADL/README.md

 $ docker run -it -p 8888:8888 -p 6006:6006 -v /$(pwd)/tensorflow:/notebooks --name tf pkmital/tensorflow-python3-jupyter
 ```

 What this is doing is first creating a directory called tensorflow in the home directory, wherever that may be for your computer.
 The echo command that we just ran, and I asked you note down, is showing you exactly where that directory is.
 So on your Windows machine, you will want to put files inside this directory only when coding w/ Tensorflow.
-We will use Docker to mirror that directory on a virutal machine which has everything necessary for us to code in Python and Tensorflow.  _Whatever is in that directory will be mirrored on the virtual machine's directory under `/notebooks`._
+We will use Docker to mirror that directory on a virtual machine which has everything necessary for us to code in Python and Tensorflow.  _Whatever is in that directory will be mirrored on the virtual machine's directory under `/notebooks`._

 You can also try running the docker run command with any other directory.
 For instance: